syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ![Segment selection support in MAUI Chart](Selection_images/maui_chart_segment_selection.png)

-## Selection on initial rendering
+## Series Selection

-Cartesian chart provides support to select a point programmatically on a chart using the [SelectedIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_SelectedIndex) property of series.
+To enable the series selection in the [SfCartesianChart](), create an instance of [SeriesSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the entire selected series.
+The selection instance should then be set to the SfCartesianChart [SelectionBehavior]() property.

 {% tabs %}